Localization at Mozilla¶

 Lastly, l10n resources get mixed and matched into localization contexts where it becomes important to avoid identifier collision from two strings coming from two different files.

 For all those reasons, a longer identifier such as

 preferred over short identifiers like

-Gecko has three main localization systems: Fluent and two legacy systems, DTD and StringBundle.
+Gecko has two main localization systems: Fluent and StringBundle, a legacy system.

 Fluent is a modern localization system designed by Mozilla to address the challenges and limitations of older systems.

 It’s well suited for modern web development cycle, provides a number of localization features including good internationalization model and strong bidirectionality support.

 To learn more about Fluent, follow the Fluent for Firefox Developers guide.

 StringBundle is a runtime API used primarily for localization of C++ code.
 The messages are stored in .properties files and loaded using the StringBundle API and then retrieved from there via imperative calls.

 The system provides external positional arguments which can be placed into the string.
 Adding new StringBundle messages should only be done after serious consideration.